Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

-Central Italy, between the cities of Bologna and Rome, has a temperate climate with smaller difference between cold and hot seasons, though occasionally you could have a snowy and cold winter and extremely hot summer.
+Central Italy, between the cities of Bologna and Rome, has a temperate climate with a smaller difference between cold and hot seasons, though occasionally you could have a snowy and cold winter and extremely hot summer.

 Climate in the South and main Islands (Sicily and Sardinia)

-Climate on Alps and Apennines
+Climate on the Alps and Apennines

-An exception must be made for the mountainous areas of Alps and Apennines, where the altitude makes the climate colder.
+An exception must be made for the mountainous areas of the Alps and Apennines, where the altitude makes the climate colder.

 Locations on the Alps and Apennines are ideal for skiing in winter and excursions and hiking during the summer months.